maxim-novozhilov/Animal-Monitoring-System/README.md

 Modular Design: Separate components for camera handling, detection logging, state analysis, and web communication.

 Project Structure
-animal.py: Handles camera stream capturing (using ffmpeg), real-time object detection with YOLOv8, and logging raw detections.
+animal.py: Handles camera stream capturing (using ffmpeg), real-time object detection with YOLO11, and logging raw detections.
 It sets up file system observers to process newly saved frames. states.py: Monitors the detection logs from animal.py, analyzes sequential frames to determine animal states (e.g., walk, rest), and logs these state changes to a separate CSV file.
 It includes logic for global state confirmation and idle timeouts. web.py: Reads the latest animal state from the animal_states_log.csv and sends it to a specified WebSocket server for real-time updates.

-Configuration

-animal.py:
-Update model = YOLO("/home/.../best.pt") with the actual path to your YOLO model.
-Update base_dir = "/home/..." to your desired base directory for logs and camera output.
-Modify animal_config dictionary with your camera RTSP URLs and suffixes.

-states.py:
-Update BASE_DIR = "/home/..." to match the base directory in animal.py.
-Adjust PASSIVE_CAMERAS, ACTIVE_CAMERAS, MOVEMENT_THRESHOLD, CHECK_INTERVAL, CONFIRMATION_SEQUENCE_LENGTH, and IDLE_TIMEOUT_SECONDS as needed for your specific monitoring requirements.

-web.py:
-Update BASE_DIR = "/home/..." to match the base directory in animal.py.
-Change "wss://..." in send_websocket_request to your actual WebSocket server URL.

 Dependencies
 watchdog